terminusdb/terminuscms-docs/how-to/query/woql/schema-queries.md

 ## Finding elements from the schema.

 In order to query the schema, you can use *graph* arguments to WOQL.
-TerminusDB stores each branch as a pair of graphs, an instance graph a schema graph.
+TerminusCMS stores each branch as a pair of graphs, an instance graph a schema graph.

 We can specify the graph by passing it as an argument to the `quad`